yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 {% info title=Licensing %}
 The Gateway requires a separate license in addition to the GigaSpaces commercial license.
-Please contact [GigaSpaces Customer Support|http://www.gigaspaces.com/content/customer-support-services] for more details.
+Please contact depanlinkGigaSpaces Customer Supporttengahlinkhttp://www.gigaspaces.com/content/customer-support-servicesbelakanglink for more details.
 {% endinfo %}